chengluyu/sdu-os-fall-2018/README.md

 You need fork this repoistory and [keep it up to date](https://help.github.com/articles/syncing-a-fork/).
 To submit files, you should first commit your files to your fork then create a pull request.

+### How to Submit Work Progress

+Create a markdown file in `progress` folder.
+For the sake of anonymity, **the filename should be same as your GitHub ID**.
+And append your work progress **weekly** since National Holiday.

 ## Members

 Here list all participants (real names hidden) of this course.